 The software is a re-implementation of the "Seven Golden Rules" by Kind & Fiehn (2007) with additional features.

-Identification of metabolites from mass spectrometry data is challanging.
+Identification of metabolites from mass spectrometry data is challenging.
 Even absolutely correct mass measurements are insufficient for the unequivocal identification of compounds, if not additional information, such as the isotope pattern, is used.
-Kind and Fiehn developped the Seven Golden Rules "7GR" (webpage, article), which enable the heuristic filtering of chemical formulas.
+Kind and Fiehn developed the Seven Golden Rules "7GR" (webpage, article), which enable the heuristic filtering of chemical formulas.

 The "7GR" software is running from an EXCEL sheet, using various libraries and helper apps, which limits its use to Windows Platforms.
 Additionally, the installation of 7GR is sometimes bothersome.
 Therefore, SpiderMass was initially written as a re-implementation of the 7GR with cross-platform compatibility.

 - Calculations are based on ions, not on neutral molecules => Better matching of high-quality data.